 Except for RL customers, NWL does not differentiate between consumers on Standard Contracts - the cost to do so would be prohibitively expensive.
-NWL contends, however, that by weighting its prices towards volume prices, it is to some extent discriminating between differences in end consumers' willingness to pay when it is unknown what elasticity each consumer group has.
+NWL contends, however, that by rebalancing its prices to reflect the cost of the capacity required it is to some extent discriminating between differences in end consumers' willingness to pay.
+A consumer has a choice of different capacities.

 For Individually Assessed Contract consumers, however, where the transaction costs of developing non-standard arrangements are small in relation to the value of the network service, customers' prices are calculated as an annually recalculated fixed price based 50% on contracted capacity and 50% on the contribution the customer's installation makes to system demand.
-The contribution that an installation makes to system demand is less subject to demand response than other measures, and is thus reflective of this principle.